kishimisu/Crash-NST-Modding-Tool/README.md

 **Change the game folder**: You can change the directory of the game in the Settings menu.
 It should point to the folder containing `CrashBandicootNSaneTrilogy.exe`

-**Change Model Extractor path**: You can change the location of the IgzModelConverter.exe in the Level Explorer menu.

 **Backup & Restore**: You can choose to backup and restore the game archives folder.
 Be sure that it is unmodified when first backing it up.

 **Change the endianess**: When viewing objects data in an igz, the bytes are displayed in big endian format by default.
 You can switch to little endian in the `Settings` menu.

+**3D Model Viewer**: When selecting actors or model files in a .pak archive, a 3D preview of the model will also be displayed.

 <a name="igz"></a>
 ## IGZ Editor